gabrielcuvillier/ArxLibertatis-pnacl/README.md

              |   __(PNaCl port)____|__
               \_/____________________/

+## Important Note!
+This port is now deprecated since PNaCl is no more supported by Google.

+...
+But it is being replaced by a port to WebAssembly: see https://github.com/gabrielcuvillier/ArxLibertatis-WebAssembly

+## Intro

 This is an experimental port of Arx Libertatis to Portable Native Client (PNaCl) and Pepper API (PPAPI), allowing to run the Arx Fatalis game in a native sandbox of Google Chrome browser.

 ## Contents